browserengineering/book/book/visual-effects.md

 ```

 Great.
 We can now draw rectangles of a specified width and height.
 But they
 still end up positioned one after another, in a way that we can't control.
+It'd
-It'd be great to be able to put the rectangle anywhere on the screen.
-That
+be great to be able to put the rectangle anywhere on the screen.
+That can be
-can be done with the `position` CSS property.
-This property has a whole lot
+done with the `position` CSS property.
+This property has a whole lot of
-of complexity to it, so let's just add in a simplistic subset:
+complexity to it, so let's just add in a relatively simple-to-implement subset:
-`position:absolute`[^posabs-caveat]

-[^posabs-caveat]: Actually, we'll implement a hacky approximation to
-`position:absolute`.
-In reality, `position:absolute` elements are not
-positioned according relative to the root element, but the "containing"
-positioned elements.
+`position:relative`[^posrel-caveat], plus `top` and `left`.
+Setting the first
+of these tells the browser that it should take the x, y position that the
+element's top-left corner had, and add the values of `left` to x and `top` to
+y.

+[^posrel-caveat]: Note that we won't even implement all of the effects of
+`position:relative`.
+For example, this property has an effect on paint order,
+but we'll ignore it.

+This will still "take up space" where it used to be, in terms of the sizing
+of the parent element.
+This makes it pretty easy to implement---just figure
+out the layout without taking into account this property, then add in the
+adjustments at the end.
+To make things even easier, we'll treat it as a
+purely paint-time property that adjusts the display list[^posrel-caveat2]

+[^posrel-caveat2]: Again, this is not correct per the real definition!
+But
+suffices for playing around with visual effects.

 Visual effects
 ==============